 Prerequisites

-This section assumes familiarity with the landmark models from Section 6.1 and pre-training objectives from Section 6.2.
+This section assumes familiarity with the landmark models from Section 6.1 and pretraining objectives from Section 6.2.
 Understanding of logarithmic relationships and basic calculus (derivatives for optimization) helps with the mathematical content.
-The scaling laws discussed here connect forward to inference-time scaling in Section 7.3.
+The scaling laws discussed here connect forward to the inference-time-scaling material later in this part.

 The remarkable empirical discovery underlying all scaling laws is that language model loss follows a power law relationship with respect to model size, dataset size, and compute.
 This means that as you increase any of these quantities, loss decreases predictably as a straight line on a log-log plot.
 Formally, the relationship takes the form: